cmaureir/progra-alma/lectures/lecture2.rst

 In programming,
-a **function** is a program section that compute a value independent to the rest of the program.
+a **function** is a program section that computes a value independently to the rest of the program.

 .. index:: parameter (of a function), result (of a function), return value

 A function has three important components:

 * **parameters**,
-  are the input values which receives a function;
+  are the input values which a function receives;
 * **function code**,
-  are the operations which a function do; and
+  are the operations which a function does; and
-* **result** (or **return value**), are the final value given by a function.
+* **result** (or **return value**), is the final value returned by a function.

 In essence, a function is a little program.
-Their three component are analogs to the input, the process and the program output.
+Their three components are analogs to the input, the process and the program output.

 In the factorial example,
-the parameter is the integer number which we want to compute the factorial, the code is the loop that makes the multiplications, and the result is the calculated value.
+the parameter is the integer number which we want to compute the factorial for, the code is the loop that makes the multiplications and the result is the calculated value.

 Function definition